1. Resume Examples

 Copied!

-Traditionally, the employment history on a resume is a listing of all the places the candidate has worked, listed in reverse chronological order (last job first), with bullet points spelling out specific achievements on each job.
-If you have a solid history of employment in art-related jobs, this is probably the best option for you.
+Traditionally, the employment history is a listing of all the places the candidate has worked, in reverse chronological order, with bullet points spelling out specific achievements on each job.
+If you have a solid history of art-related jobs, this is probably the best option for your illustrator resume.

 But many illustrators are self-employed freelancers who may have taken an unconventional path to where they are today.
 You may need a section in your work history that simply lists the illustration projects you’ve done independently, perhaps with links that allow employers to see them online.